tamrachan/vaximise-dic-2023/README.md

 # Vaximise
-Making a Raspberry Pi system to increase vaccine accessibility.
+Making a Raspberry Pi system to increase vaccine accessibility and allow LICs to communicate with the WHO.